-Wildlife Queensland appreciates the necessity to achieve a balance between conservation and preservation of our biodiversity and provision for ecological sustainable industries and recreational opportunities.
-However it is well recognised that this balance is not being achieved and it is well established that our biodiversity is in decline.
+Wildlife Queensland appreciates the necessity to achieve a balance between conservation and preservation of our biodiversity and provision for ecologically sustainable industries and recreational opportunities.
+However, it is well recognised that this balance is not being achieved and it is well established that our biodiversity is in decline.

 - Council of Australian Governments Meeting – December 2012

 - Environmental Assessment: what is the Federal Government thinking?
 November 2012